Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Height bathtub floor: 15 cmHeight bathtub floor: 20 cm

-The Zpacks Duplex Lite does not have a separate outer and inner tent; instead, it consists of a single fly with an integrated insect mesh on the sides.
-You set it up using two trekking poles.
-When erected, its shape resembles a classic A-frame tent with sloping sidewalls.
+The Zpacks Duplex Lite is a single-wall shelter without a separate inner tent.
+Instead, it uses a Dyneema fly with integrated insect mesh along the sides.
+The shelter is pitched with two trekking poles and, once set up, forms a classic A-frame structure with sloping sidewalls.

 Totalansicht des Zpacks Duplex Lite.

-The tent is not freestanding, meaning you need to anchor it to the ground with stakes.
-I use the lightweight yet sturdy MSR Groundhogs* for this purpose.
-You need a minimum of six stakes, but there are eight guy points available and in my experience it’s better to use all of them.
-That way the tent is more stable in strong winds.
-Additionally, this allows you to pull up the walls at the foot and head ends a bit more, providing extra space inside.
+The tent is not freestanding, which means it needs to be anchored to the ground with stakes.
+For this, I typically use lightweight yet sturdy MSR Groundhog stakes*.
+A minimum of six stakes is required, but the shelter has eight guy-out points, and in my experience it’s best to use all of them.
+This improves stability in strong winds and allows you to tension the head and foot panels a bit more, creating slightly more usable space inside the tent.

-Even without a separate inner tent the Zpacks Duplex Lite offers comparable functionality to normal 2-wall-tents, providing solid weather protection.
-The interior of the tent is mainly defined by the bathtub floor which automatically lifts during setup.
-After that you set up the fly above the floor.
-In the end, it almost looks like the tent is floating above the ground.
+Even without a separate inner tent, the Zpacks Duplex Lite provides reliable protection from the elements.
+The interior space is defined by the bathtub floor, which automatically lifts into place during setup.
+The fly is then tensioned above the floor, creating a design where the living space sits slightly elevated.
+In the end, it almost looks as if the shelter is floating just above the ground.

-The tent features a large space between the rainfly and the tent floor.
+The tent leaves a generous gap between the fly and the ground, improving ventilation.

 Badewannenboden des Zpacks Duplex Lite.

-The bathtub floor of the Duplex Lite is pretty high and lifts itself up automatically during setup.
+The Duplex Lite’s bathtub floor is fairly high and automatically rises into place during setup.

-The Duplex Lite is (theoretically) designed for two people, which is why you get a separate entrance on each side with its own vestibule.
-One thing that may take some getting used to at first: You don’t close the entrance with a zipper.
-Instead, the two tarps are secured with a hook attached to the central guy line.
-In the end it doesn’t make too much of a difference—the hook is surprisingly stable and holds up well even in strong gusts of wind.
+The Duplex Lite is technically designed for two people, which is why it features a separate entrance and vestibule on each side.
+One detail that may take a little getting used to: the doors don’t use zippers.
+Instead, the two fly panels are secured with a small hook attached to the center guyline.
+In practice, however, this works surprisingly well—the hook holds securely and remains stable even in strong gusts of wind.

 Detailed views of the Zpacks Duplex Lite (click to enlarge):

-In good weather you can leave the entrance open, optionally just on one side.
-The fly on each side has a loop with a plastic hook to roll up and secure the entrance.
-The mesh fabric on the sides serves as insect protection and can be opened with two zippers on each side.
-This works very well even from the inside, thanks to the long cords that Zpacks has attached to the zippers.
+In good weather, you can leave the doors open—either on both sides or just one.
+Each fly panel can be rolled up and secured with a small plastic hook attached to a loop.
+The mesh panels along the sides provide insect protection and can be opened with two zippers on each side.
+Thanks to the long zipper pulls that Zpacks has added, the mesh doors are easy to operate even from inside the tent.

 Reißverschluss des Duplex Lite in der Detailansicht.

-Many ultralight tents can be a pain to set up properly.
-Not so with the Zpacks Duplex Lite – it’s very easy to set up.
-In comparison, with my Lunar Solo I had to watch several YouTube videos to achieve the “perfect pitch.”
-You don’t need that with the Duplex Lite.
-Even without much experience you should be able to set up the tent securely within a few minutes.
+Many ultralight tents can be a pain to pitch properly.
+That’s not the case with the Zpacks Duplex Lite – it’s surprisingly straightforward.
+By comparison, with my Lunar Solo I had to watch several YouTube videos before I managed to get the “perfect pitch” .
+With the Duplex Lite, the learning curve is much shorter.
+Even with little experience, you should be able to set the tent up securely within a few minutes.

-1. Lay out the tent on the floor, tensioning each of the sides with the entrance at both ends.
+1. Lay out the tent on the ground and stake out the four corners, keeping the doors roughly aligned at both ends.

-2. Then attach the trekking pole in the middle and pull it up, adjusting the guylines on the sides if necessary.
+2. Insert the first trekking pole in the center and raise it, adjusting the guylines if necessary.

-3. Repeat the same process on the other side.
+3. Repeat the process on the other side with the second trekking pole.

 Watch the video tutorial for setting up the Duplex tent:

 Also worth mentioning are the brightly colored neon guylines.
-The thin cords run through a plastic loop and are anchored there with a knot.
-It may not look particularly stable but it holds up well.
-See the notes below regarding weather resistance.
+The thin cords run through a small plastic loop and are secured with a simple knot.
+At first glance, the system doesn’t look particularly robust, but in practice it holds up surprisingly well.
+I’ll discuss its performance in bad weather in more detail further below.

 Halbgeöffnetes Zpack Duplex Lite.

-Duplex Lite with the entrance door open on one side.
-Kathmandu Valley, Nepal.
+The Duplex Lite with the door rolled open in calm weather in the Kathmandu Valley.

 Innenraum des Zpacks Duplex Lite mit Schlafsack und Isomatte.